 - How to create in-depth Facebook and Instagram analytics reports in 2 minutes

-Why are social media analysis reports so important?
+Why are Facebook and Instagram analytics so important?

 To make your actions successful, you need to constantly monitor and assess your progress in order to make the necessary adjustments.

 To put it simply: effective social media marketing is a process of constant improvement.
 And in order to effectively track your progress, you need to implement some form of reporting or another.

 1. Social media reporting helps you to discover your strategy’s strengths and weaknesses

 Thanks to this information, you’ll be able to see how the different types of posts perform and, in effect, cut down on the weak ones while putting more focus on those that give the best results!

-2. Reporting facilitates transparency between you, your team, and your stakeholders
+2. Social media reports facilitate transparency between you, your team, and your stakeholders